Network security

 1. Regulating internet access in educational institutions

 Education is a $1.7 billion industry in the USA.
 As of Fall 2021, almost 50 million students were enrolled up to Grade 12.
-Almost all students use the internet.
-They all need protection from harmful or unwanted content, and web content filtering is the best solution.
+Almost all students use the internet, and they all need protection from harmful or unwanted content.
+DNS filtering for schools ensures a safe online environment.

 Schools use safe search filters supporting many languages that work with all student devices.
 They also need adaptive filters.
 Filters must block pornographic content without compromising essential education services like Google Classroom.